Local-global questions for divisibility in commutative algebraic groups: A cohomological interpretation of Problem 1

+On the other hand, in the cases when such a group is nontrivial we have counterexamples over a finite extension of $k$.
+In Section \ref{counter1} we state such a converse of Theorem \ref{h1loc} over a finite extension $L$ of $k$ (i.e. Theorem \ref{counter}) and describe its proof, which gives an explicit method to find counterexamples over $L$.
+In the case of elliptic curves, this method was successfully applied to find counterexamples over $k$ itself.
+In Section \ref{counter1} we also discuss when one can find a counterexample over $k$ or not.

-\begin{rem} In Definition \ref{loc_cond} one needs that the local Galois group $G_v$ varies over \emph{all} cyclic subgroups of $G$ as $v$ varies in $\Sigma$, i. e. in all but finitely many places $v$ of $k$.
-Anyway, to apply the Chebotarev Density Theorem, it suffices to have a subset of $M_k$ of density 1.
-So the hypotheses of Problem \ref{prob1} can be reformulated by asking that the local divisibility holds for a set of places $v$ of density 1. \end{rem}
+\begin{rem} To apply the Chebotarev Density Theorem, it suffices to have a subset of $M_k$ of Dirichlet density 1.
+So the hypotheses of Problem \ref{prob1} can be reformulated by asking that the local divisibility holds for a set of places $v$ of Dirichlet density 1.
+Indeed we have